Matisse-Consortium/tools/imarec/README.md

 		2) Run the script:
 		    $SCRIPTS/mat_cal_imarec_all.csh  mat_cal_imarec_all.par

-		3) Have a look to the uv coverage of the data, and to the containing wavelengths: gv Parameter.Estimation/uv.ps gv Parameter.Estimation/wavelengths.ps
+		3) Have a look to the uv coverage of the data, to the wavelengths in the data, and to the fits of the geometrical models to the measured visibilities:
+            		% gv Parameter.Estimation/uv.ps
+            		% gv Parameter.Estimation/wavelengths.ps
+		        % gv Parameter.Estimation/gaussudfdda.ps

 		4) Select one or more wavelength intervalls you want to use for image reconstruction, and change the parfile, i.e.